gammasoft71/xtd/docs/development_status.md

 ## Notes

 * This list is not exhaustive but is already ambitious.
 It will be completed in the future.
+* The status will evolve according to the evolution of developments.
 * If there are any things that should be forgotten or missed.
 Do not hesitate to send a [pull request](https://github.com/gammasoft71/xtd/compare) or ask [issues](https://github.com/gammasoft71/xtd/issues/new/choose).

 # xtd libraries